AI can learn emotions. Are you ready to train it?

 1. Prompt engineering with emotion in mind

-“For example, I can deliver content for CIOs, CTOs, and even governors,” Rodriguez said.
+“For example, I can deliver content for CIOs, CTOs in government spaces,” Rodriguez said.
 “I’m not in their space, but I can use AI to ask, ‘What keeps a CTO up at night?’”

 “When I consider those concerns, I take my piece of content and ask, ‘How do I deliver this?’
 The prompting becomes more granular, like ‘What are your recommendations?
 How do I do this?
 What format?
 What words can I use?’”

 Rodriguez also advocates for developing prompt engineering skills to ask more granular questions: “What format?
 What words should I use?”
-By doing so, communicators can train AI to recognize specific tones and voices for different personas, improving its recommendations over time.
+By doing so consistently, you can train AI to recognize those specific tones and voices for different personas, improving the quality of its recommendations over time.

 Your prompt for a message should include the following elements: